 Note: All email services must abide by the laws in the jurisdiction in which they are based.
 To have more anonymity when you use Tutanota (or any email service), consider using a good VPN service to hide your IP address and encrypt your traffic.
 We have reviewed many popular options, including NordVPN and Surfshark, ExpressVPN, IPVanish, CyberGhost, and more.

 Is Tutanota the best secure email service for you?

-Is Tutanota the best secure email service for you?
-Here is a summary of the factors to consider when switching to a secure email service, and how they apply to Tutanota:
+Is Tutanota the best secure email for you?
+Here is a summary of the factors to consider when switching to a secure email provider, and how they apply to Tutanota:

 - Jurisdiction – Tutanota is based in Germany and your data is stored there.

 - PGP support – Does not support PGP (read about PGP problems).